 Online files are OCR interpretations of publications and are subject to error.
 They are not facsimiles of originals.
-They are not capable of ‘copy and paste’.
+Text is not capable of ‘copy and paste’.

 Facsimile versions reproduce the original document.
 Most are password-protected to discourage liberal distribution.
 They are available to registered members only.

-Facsimile files can be saved to your computer, when they become searchable, and copyable by copy and paste.
+Facsimile files can be saved to your computer, when they become searchable, and text is copyable by copy and paste.

 If a file does not play immediately on selection, right-click and choose ‘save target as’ >.
 Download, open in your web browser (Chrome, IE, etc).

 File sharing restrictions, where added, are to recognise the commitment, creativity and research of the authors of the works, and to reflect the considerable effort donated in re-presenting the publications digitally for a far wider constituency than they have had in the past.

 Website is optimised for desktop PC use.
 Users of other devices may be unable access some of its features and links.